 … And Much, Much More

-The pages mentioned above are in a way “hidden,” lying there doing good work for you in the background.
+The pages mentioned are in a way “hidden” while doing good work for you in the background.
 Sometimes I feel that I’m doing twice as much work creating these pages than I do create actual blog articles!